GhodasaraC/EtsySellerMate/README.md

 If the current flow works as expected, the following enhancements may be added to further simplify the process:

-* Publish listings directly from EtsySellerMate (instead of manually).
+* Publish listings directly from SellerMate (instead of manually).
 * Support updating already published listings from the spreadsheet (price, inventory, etc.).
-* Deactivate listings directly from the spreadsheet using EtsySellerMate.
+* Deactivate listings directly from the spreadsheet using SellerMate.

 ---